Double-E-Studio/The-Grove-app/privacy.md

 The Application does **not collect precise real-time location information** from your device.

 ## Third-Party Access
 Since the Application does not collect personal information, **no data is shared with third parties**.
-The sounds provided in the app are released under **CC0 (public domain)** and can be freely used.
+The sounds and videos provided in the Application are released under CC0 (public domain) or equivalent free-to-use licenses.

 ## Children
 The Application is **not directed to children under 13**.